COVID-19 Policy Updates

+Enhanced Portal allows Medicaid/CHIP providers to apply for a Provider Relief Fund payment, regardless of network affiliation or payer contract.
+Deadline to apply is July 20, 2020.
+Download instructions and application.
 Removing Barriers to Mental Health Care: On May 12 The Joint Commission announced support for the removal of any barriers that inhibit clinicians and health care staff from accessing mental health care services, including eliminating policies that reinforce stigma and fear about the professional consequences of seeking mental health treatment.

 - The Center for Connected Health Policy maintains a state-by-state list of actions taken to remove policy barriers to the use of telehealth.

 - HHS waived penalties for HIPAA violations against providers serving patients through technologies like Facetime or Skype during the COVID-19 public health emergency.